Better Understandings and Configurations in MaxSAT Local Search Solvers via Anytime Performance Analysis: Conclusion

 \section{Conclusion}

-We have introduced ECDF for anytime performance analysis of MaxSAT local search solvers.
+We have introduced ECDF for anytime performance analysis of MaxSAT SLS solvers.
 Our assessments have been conducted for the four state-of-the-art solvers, namely BandMax, MaxFPS, NuWLS, and SATLike.
-We illustrate that ECDF can measure solvers' anytime performance regarding multiple cutoff times, provide quantitative assessments with a ratio scale that can be aggregated across multiple instances, and differentiate the solvers that are considered identical in terms of fixed-budget performance.
-Although we have presented the application in the context of MaxSAT local search, we expect that the applied techniques can be transparent to the hybrid methods integrating complete and incomplete solvers.
-Our experiments show that ECDF can serve as a valuable metric for hyperparameter optimization to obtain better configurations of local search solvers.
-Additionally, by utilizing customized sets of time budgets and solution fitness to calculate ECDF, we anticipate that ECDF can serve as a valuable tool for researchers to comprehend the behavior of algorithms and improve their design for specific scenarios.
-Furthermore, we will study the algorithm portfolio configuration, which has a significant impact on MaxSAT, considering anytime performance of solvers.
+We illustrate that ECDF can measure solvers' anytime performance regarding multiple cutoff times, provide quantitative assessments with a ratio scale that can be aggregated across multiple instances, and differentiate the solvers that are considered similar in terms of fixed-budget performance.
+Our experiments show that the AUC can serve as a competitive metric for hyperparameter optimization.
+Compared to the traditional fixed-budget cost functions, the AUC can help achieve configurations that are, on average, around $10\%$ better than the second-best ones in 11 out of 16 tested scenarios.
+In the remaining scenarios, its results are, on average, only $0.6\%$ worse than the best ones.
+Although we have presented the application in the context of MaxSAT SLS, we expect that the applied techniques can be transparent to the hybrid methods integrating complete and incomplete solvers.
+Furthermore, we have observed that the choice of cost functions can affect the results of HPO.
+Therefore, we plan to study multi-objective HPO and explore the effect of cost functions.
+Also, we will study the algorithm portfolio configuration by considering the solvers' anytime performance.